-The Ficus benjamina L. (1767) is an evergreen, up to about 20 m tall tree, with trunk up to 50 cm of diameter, with smooth greyish white bark and ample top with possible production of aerial roots from the main branches; the young branches are pendulous.
+The Ficus benjamina L. (1767) is an evergreen, up to about 20 m tall tree, with trunk up to 50 cm of diameter, with smooth greyish white bark and ample crown with possible production of aerial roots from the main branches; the young branches are pendulous.

 The leaves, rather coriaceous, on a short petiole, are alternate, from ovate to elliptic with entire margin and pointed tip, 3-10 cm long and 2-5 cm broad, of glossy dark green colour on the upper page.